adopted-ember-addons/ember-data-factory-guy/README.md

 ##### mockQuery
   - For dealing with finding all records for a type of model with query parameters.
     - Takes modifier method `returns()` for controlling the response payload
     - returns( models / json / ids )
    - Takes modifier methods for matching the query params
     - withParams( object )
+  - Sample acceptance tests using mockQuery: [user-search-test.js](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/acceptance/user-search-test.js)

 Usage: